vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

 - the endpoint is reached by sending a **GET** request
 - the request **path** consists of some static segments as well as the _template id_ and the _worker name_
 - it also requires an **authorization header**
-- we define that kind of errors it can return with
+- we define the kind of errors it can return
-- and finally it defines that the responses **body** will contain a JSON representation (default in ZIO Http) of a type called `WorkerMetadata`
+- and finally it defines that the response's **body** will contain a JSON representation (default in ZIO Http) of a type called `WorkerMetadata`

 What are `rawTemplateId` and `workerName`?
 These are so called **path codecs**, defined in a common place so they can be reused in multiple endpoints.
-They allow us to have dynamic parts of the request path mapped to specific types - so when we implement the endpoint (or call in a client) we don't have to pass strings, we can directly work with the business domain types, in this case `RawTemplateId` and `WorkerName`.
+They allow us to have dynamic parts of the request path mapped to specific types - so when we implement the endpoint (or call it in a client) we don't have to pass strings and we can directly work with the business domain types, in this case `RawTemplateId` and `WorkerName`.

-The simplest way to define path codecs is to **transform** and existing one:
+The simplest way to define path codecs is to **transform** an existing one:

 ```scala
 val workerName: PathCodec[WorkerName] =
   string("worker-name").transformOrFailLeft(WorkerName.make(_).toErrorEither, _.value)
 ```

 Here the `make` function is a **ZIO Prelude** [`Validation`](https://zio.github.io/zio-prelude/docs/functionaldatatypes/validation) which we have to convert to an `Either` for the transform function.
-Validations can contain more than one failures, opposed to `Either`s, which allows us to compose them in a way that we can keep multiple errors instead of immediately returning with the first failure.
+Validations can contain more than one failures, as opposed to `Either`s, which allows us to compose them in a way that we can keep multiple errors instead of immediately returning with the first failure.

 The `tokenSecret` is similar, but it is a `HeaderCodec` describing what type of header it is and how the value of the given header should be mapped to a specific type (a token, in this case).